Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Much Collard Greens Can Guinea Pigs Have?

-Approximately 1 cup per day, with half given in the morning and half given at night.
-It is recommended, though, not to solely feed collard greens as their main source of vegetables, as it doesn’t provide a good balance of nutrition.
+As mentioned previously, it isn’t best to solely feed collard greens as their main source of vegetables, as no single vegetable can provide a good balance of nutrition.
 Instead, collard greens should make up part of the 1-cup mixture of safe veggies for your guinea pig.

 stack of collard greens on burlap